 Science Fair at RTA:

-All students at RTA participate in Science Fair.
-Home room teachers introduce Science Fair in the classrooms, providing mini lessons on board set up, research questions, presentation, etc. Classroom time is provided to students to work on projects; however, there is an expectation that students will also work on their projects at school.
+Career Technology and Foundations: CTF class time is provided to students to work on projects; however, there is an expectation that students will also work on their projects at school.
 The November Parent Teachers Conference is an excellent opportunity for families to touch base with the school regarding Science Fair.
-RTA will provide students with general supplies: paint, cardboard, scissors, tape, glue, flour, corn starch, etc. However, some splashier supplies, such as glitter boarders, must be purchased by students.
+RTA will provide students with general supplies: paint, cardboard, scissors, tape, glue, flour, corn starch, etc. However, splashier supplies, such as glitter boarders, are purchased by students.

-RTA Science Fair 2019-2020
+RTA Science Fair 2021-2022

 - All students at RTA participated in Science Fair.